bigardone/elixir-distributed-supervisors-test/README.md

 ## Solution
 If the `DistributedTest.Server` process already exists while trying to start it by any of the nodes, it will link its **PID**.
-Therefore, if the node running the worker happens to die, the other nodes will be automatically notified and will try to restart it again.
+Therefore, if the node running the worker happens to die, the other nodes will be automatically notified, trying to restart a new `DistributedTest.Server` process.

 ## Test
 Open three different terminal windows and start one different node in each of them: